mcnameel/Led-Alarm-Client/README.md

+> **Note:** This project was created in 2018 as a class project to work with IOT technologies.
+It is no longer actively maintained.

 # Led-Alarm-Client
 The code for the RaspberryPi that will listen for messages through MQTT for when to wake me up in the morning